 The CRBRP containment was cylindrical with an ellipsoidal head, a flat bottom basemat, and an operating floor.
 The operating floor was 86 ft. above the basemat and the cylindrical portion extended 83 ft. above the operating floor.
 There was a 400 ton polar crane mounted near the top of the cylinder.
 The area above the operating floor was accessible during plant operation while the area below the operating floor was not due to the high radiation level of the Na24.
 The flat basemat was a consequence of the decision to adopt a cylindrical structure and the 83 ft. portion above the operating floor was probably a consequence of the removable IHX tube bundle.
 (To remove the tube bundle, it would be necessary to have a totally enclosed device, handled by the polar crane that would adapt to the IHX, permit evacuation and inerting, lift the bundle out of the IHX shell, and button up the IHX.)
 How the tube bundle, once removed, exited containment was something left for detailed design.
 There were large unoccupied volumes below the PHTS loops.
 The huge volume above the operating floor was mostly unused.
-The polar crane was used to lift the Auxiliary Handling Machine, the ex-vessel portion of the IVTM, and various floor valves but was probably tested to near its limit only if an IHX tube bundle replacement was necessary.
+The polar crane was used to lift the Auxiliary Handling Machine, the ex-vessel portion of the IVTM, and various floor valves but was probably tested to near its limit only if an IHX tube bundle replacement were necessary.

 The concept advocated herein abandons the cylinder in favor of a rectilinear arrangement, so there is no need for a common elevation basemat.
 Other than the refueling cell, there are no operations going on, so there is no need for an operating floor.
 If it was alright on CRBRP for the volume below the operating floor to be inaccessible during power operations, why not put the entire containment off-limits during operations?
 What purpose is served by a massive polar crane if the IHX tube bundle is not removable and there is no refueling equipment to handle?
 There is no longer a need to store an IVTM or Auxiliary Handling Machine.
 A Plug Handling Machine and necessary floor valves can be stored in the refueling cell and the EVTM can be parked there.
 It would probably be a good idea to design the containment so there is a “soft patch” over each of the IHXs in the event that there is ever a need to replace one.
 Otherwise, the containment volume should be whatever is needed to house the refueling cell, reactor vessel, PHTS, overflow vessel, in-containment storage vessel, cold traps, overflow heat exchanger, RAPS (possibly), and needed auxiliaries (see Section 12).
 This approach reduces containment volume by at least 80% without meaningfully impairing operability, and this for a plant three times the power output of CRBRP.